 TDM Mini-Grant Program

-Phase I Applications Open Mid-January
+Phase I Applications Now Open

 Across the country, local governments are deploying new pilot projects to test the effectiveness and community readiness for projects and programs that encourage bicycling, walking, ride sharing, riding transit, and teleworking as options to replace car trips.
 Have an idea for a pilot project in your community?
 Apply for our Mini-Grant program.